-In addition to a law degree from the University of North Carolina at Chapel Hill, Rebecca has a Master of Social Work from SUNY-Buffalo and Bachelor of Science from Cornell University in Ithaca, New York.
-In addition to extensive writing for law firms, Rebecca's c.v. includes blogging on topics other than law and publication of work in Newsweek.
-She and her husband have been married for seventeen years and live in Greensboro, NC with their two teenagers and an emotionally needy Black Lab mix named Juno.
+In addition to seven years of writing for law firms, Rebecca's c.v. includes publication in Newsweek magazine.
+She and her husband have been married for twenty two years and live in Greensboro, NC.
+They have two college-aged kids and an emotionally needy Black Lab mix named Juno.

 Rebecca has faith in the power of a well-crafted paragraph, and is suspicious of websites that use a lot of words to convey very little information.
-She believes that having poorly-written copy on one's website is the digital equivalent of showing up to a job interview with ketchup on one's tie and mismatched shoes.
+She knows all fourteen punctuation marks in the English language, and she is not afraid to use them.

 When not writing, Rebecca enjoys reading, playing euchre, travel, and cooking, especially various ethnic cuisines.
-She also loves to bake, and as you read this, there is an approximately 87% chance that Rebecca is thinking about making pie.
+She also loves to bake, and as you read this, there is an approximately 83% chance that Rebecca is thinking about making pie.
 An occasional insomniac, Rebecca soothes herself by proofreading political rants on Facebook.